dual-wield-ray/PyDrumScore/docs/musescore.rst

 Refreshing files in MuseScore
 -----------------------------
 When iterating on your song, you will want to see the result displayed to you visually, and have playback.
-MuseScore offers these features, but it does not detect changes to the currently open .mscx file.
+MuseScore offers these features, but it does not detect changes to the currently open *.mscx* file.
 This means that, to see your changes, you need to first close the currently open file (clearing the cache) and then open it again.
 This gets tedious.

-To tackle this, PyDrumScore comes packaged with a simple MuseScore plugin that open/closes the currently open file tab in MuseScore with a keyboard press, allowing for a much faster iteration time.
+To tackle this, PyDrumScore comes packaged with a simple MuseScore plugin that opens and closes the currently active file tab in MuseScore with a keyboard press, allowing for a much faster iteration time.

 First, locate the `RefreshScorePlugin.qml` file in ``pydrumscore/msplugins``.
 For MuseScore to find the plugin, it needs to be added to its plugin folder.
 You can either change the plugin path (see below) or, if this is not possible in your setup, simply copy-paste the .qml file in the folder containing the other plugins.